Welcome to today's edition of the Rush 24-7 podcast.

 How's that done?

-How do you denigrate her voting?
+How do you denigrate her voters?

-I think if you're saying that the people who were voting for her were voting for her for some reason, other than the fact that they wanted her to win.
+I think if you're saying that the people who were voting for her were voting for her for some reason other than the fact that they wanted her to win.

-Isn't that what Rush Limbaugh saying?
+Isn't that what Rush Limbaugh is saying?

 I said anybody who uses their vote in that sick kind of way ought to be ashamed of themselves.